MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/reference.md

 Manage environments.

-With this command group, you can create a new environment or get, set, and list your application environments.
-An application can have multiple environments (for example, dev, test, prod), each with a different configuration (that is, connectivity information) for accessing Azure resources.
+With this command group, you can create a new environment or get, set, and list your app environments.
+An app can have multiple environments (for example, dev, test, prod), each with a different configuration (that is, connectivity information) for accessing Azure resources.

 You can find all environment configurations under the *.azure\<environment-name>* folders.
 The environment name is stored as the AZURE_ENV_NAME environment variable in the *.azure\<environment-name>\folder\.env* file.